austin-rt/create-react-skeleton/README.md

 # Getting Started

-This is a stripped version of the known and loved command `npx create-react-app <project-name>`.Included is some proper CSS boilerplate to zero out padding, margin, etc, as well as a `./src/components` directory with a `Test.jsx` component.
+This is a stripped version of the `npx create-react-app <project-name>` command that we all know and love.
+This version includes some CSS boilerplate to zero out padding, margin, etc, as well as a `./src/components` directory with a `Test.jsx` component.

 ## Available Scripts